 As experts in auction finance, we understand how quickly the process moves when purchasing a property at auction.
 Our specialist brokers ensure you have your mortgage in principle before you attend the auction.

 Your mortgage in principle

-A mortgage in principle not only lets you know what amount the lender is prepared to loan you for a property but it also provides proof at the auction that you have finances in place for the property you’re bidding on.
+A mortgage in principle lets you know what amount the lender is prepared to loan you for a property.
+It also provides proof at the auction that you have finances in place for the property you’re bidding on.

-Lenders require mortgage valuations to be carried out as part of the mortgage terms so, to ensure the lender won’t retract the offer at a later date and to save time before completion, it’s best to have a mortgage valuation carried out before the auction date.
+Lenders require mortgage valuations to be carried out as part of the mortgage terms.
+Therefore, to ensure the lender won’t retract the offer at a later date and to save time before completion, it’s best to have a mortgage valuation carried out before the auction date.
 We will liaise with the lender to do this on your behalf.

 Mortgages normally take 18 to 40 days to arrange so you might be concerned with the short timescale of 28 days to complete on the sale.
-We work closely with lenders who are used to handling mortgages for property auctions and will recommend a mortgage deal that best fits your requirements and circumstances.
+We work closely with lenders who are used to handling mortgages for property auctions.
+As such, we will recommend a mortgage deal that best fits your requirements and circumstances.